 The knee is a complex part of our body made up of bone, muscle, ligaments, tendons and cartilage that all connects and works together to give movement that allows us to walk, run, sit, climb stairs and many, many other movements that we make on a daily basis without even thinking about it.
 Sustaining a knee injury can therefore have a huge impact on your lifestyle as the normal tasks we undertake each and every day can suddenly become very difficult or even impossible to do.

 If you have suffered knee pain and knee problems after an accident or incident that wasn’t your fault, then contact Legal Helpline on 0161 696 9685 for help and advice on how to make a knee injury claim.

-Jump to a Section
+Select a Section

-- Knee Injury Claims Guide
+- Accident At Work Knee Injury Claims

 - Useful Links and Resources